Deon-J-Butler/NirvanaAchieved/README.md

 - 👋 Hi, I’m Deon
-- 👀 I’m interested in coding, games (FPS), watching shows and movies (action/fantasy/adventure/MMORPG), audiobooks (LitRPG), and a million other things
+- 👀 I’m interested in software development, scripting, web development, pen testing, and hacking
-- 🌱 I’m currently learning Java, Python, Go, HTML, JavaScript, and Spring Boot
+- 🌱 I’m currently learning Java, Python, Go, Rust, HTML, JavaScript, and SpringBoot.
+I take a lot of courses on Udemy.
-- 💞️ I’m looking to collaborate on small projects, training, and scripting
+- 💞️ I’m looking to broaden my experience by colloborating in small projects, group project, browsing instructional pages, and taking any constructive criticism or feedback I can get.
 -
 - “People started growing crops because going hunting without knowing if you’d catch anything was a pain.
 People dug wells because going all the way to the river was a pain.
 Laziness is the mother of human progress.”
 - – Ikta Solork, The Lazy General